Aromatherapy Recipe for Brush-On Cuticle Oil

 - Apply as often as desired, but discontinue use if you experience any problems.
 I typically apply it once daily, as needed.

 - Bacteria and moisture from your fingers and nails will be transfered onto the brush and into the bottle each time you apply the oil.
-Because this simple recipe does not contain preservatives, it is recommended that you discard any remaining cuticle oil after two weeks and replace with a fresh batch.
+Because this simple recipe does not contain preservatives, it is recommended that you discard any remaining cuticle oil after 1-2 weeks and replace with a fresh batch.